Peter E. Palmquist Memorial Fund

 3. Statement must be double spaced, 1-inch margins, 12-point font, and no more than 1,250 words.
 Statement must describe how funds will be used.

-4. Please include resume or curriculum vitae.
+4. Please include resume or curriculum vitae (no longer than 3 pages).

 No other materials (additional samples of work etc.) will be considered: please enclose only the items listed above.